Explore other chapters

 If you think using wine vinegar and ground pumice stone wasn’t the most advanced – and safest – of treatments, read on.
 Even in ancient Rome, the idea of a dazzling smile was linked to the standard of beauty and wealth.
 However, the ancient Romans used urine as a whitening treatment.
 Yes, take a moment to read it again!
 In reality, however disgusting it may seem, the idea had scientific foundations.
 Urine contains ammonia, a naturally antibacterial and whitening agent.
 Where the ancient Egyptians used a physical scrub, the ancient Romans had found a chemical solution, albeit a natural one, by mixing urine with goat’s milk.

-The Renaissance, the rebirth of civilization after dark times and new aesthetic standards of beauty and harmony.
+The Renaissance was the rebirth of civilization after dark times and new aesthetic standards of beauty and harmony.
 Where do you go if you want a pearly white smile?
 At the barbershop, of course.

 From the 18th to the 20th century